Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition to demands on product quality, especially food products, Singaporean consumers are also very sensitive to information related to food hygiene, clear and transparent origin and legal compliance of businesses.

 Cases like the one of Viet-Sin Grocery mentioned above can negatively affect Singaporean consumers’ purchasing choices for Vietnamese food products in general and create a bad reputation for Vietnamese export businesses in particular.
-Vietnamese businesses should regularly update local regulations and choose suitable partners.
+Vietnamese businesses should regularly update local regulations and choose appropriate partners.

 The Trade Office recommends that the Government consider negotiating with Singapore on the supply of meat and eggs to facilitate trade for official import and export of these products from Vietnam./.